j04kh/jweather/README.md

 # JWeather

-A weather application built with React and CSS.
+A weather application built with React and Sass.

 ### About the project